Cagecellag/Remove-MDM/Remove MDM from iPad.md

 - Backup directory for iTunes: C:\Users\[Usernam]\AppData\Roaming\Apple Computer\MobileSync\Backup
 - Backup directory for Apple devices: C:\Users\[Usernam]\Apple\MobileSync\Backup
 - Important note: this step has many variations, I'm going to try too list of as many as I know if you're case isn't listed then try to contact me, the ways you can contact me should be listed on the GitHub page.
-- I highlighted the parts where both instructions are the same.
+- I underlined the parts where both instructions are the same.

 ## **Type one**

-1. Do a complete wipe of the iPad (located: General > Transfer or Reset iPad > Erase All Contents and Settings),
+1. <ins>Do a complete wipe of the iPad (located: General > Transfer or Reset iPad > Erase All Contents and Settings), </ins>
 2. After the reset, a welcome screen will appear,
-3. Connect your iPad to a pc via a cable
+3. Connect your iPad to a pc via a cable </ins>
 4. Open iTunes,
 5. If no setup screen appears just select the iPad icon in the top left
 6. Make sure you have the cracked backup in the backup folder, if you didn't do that yet do it and re plug in you're iPad so iTunes can detect your backup